-NUTRITION & FOOD SERVICES
+FOOD SERVICES & NUTRITION

-Noblesville Schools Nutrition & Food Services Department knows that good nutrition and learning go hand in hand.
-It is our goal to properly prepare and serve nutritious, appealing meals that meet federal dietary guidelines.
-Our food service staff is committed to the student's total educational experience by meeting their nutritional needs and reinforcing healthy eating habits in a sanitary and friendly environment.
-To assure we are providing the best meals possible, all our menus are created and analyzed by a Registered Dietitian.
+Noblesville Schools Nutrition and Food Service Department knows that good nutrition and learning go hand in hand.
+It is our goal to properly prepare and serve nutritious, appealing meals that meet Federal Dietary Guidelines.
+Our Nutrition and Food Service staff is committed to students' total educational experience by meeting their nutritional needs and reinforcing healthy eating habits in a sanitary and friendly environment.
+To assure we are providing the best meals possible, all of our menus are created and analyzed by a Registered Dietitian.
 All schools offer breakfast every day in their cafeteria beginning approximately 15 minutes before the first bell.
 Breakfast will also be available when there is a 2 hour delay.
-Studies show that students who eat breakfast have improved classroom behavior, attendance and test scores.
+Studies show that students who eat breakfast have improved classroom behavior, attendance, and test scores.
 Students learn and perform best when they have eaten this important meal.
-Visit our website at www.millerscafe.org for more information regarding menus, lunch prices, nutritional information, meal assistance and much more.
+More information regarding menus, lunch prices, nutritional information, meal assistance, and much more is available here.

-Students have the option of bringing their own lunch from home and purchasing from a variety of beverages in the school cafeteria.
-Students are not allowed to bring carbonated beverages to consume during lunch.
-Also, meals from fast food restaurants may not be brought into the cafeteria.
+Students have the option of bringing their own lunch from home and purchasing a carton of milk and other food items in the school cafeteria.
+Also, meals from fast food restaurants are not to be brought into the cafeteria.
 Students are expected to practice good table manners and be responsible for the cleanliness of their place at the table.